Home

 Fine white glass frit is scattered over the trees to give the appearance of snow.

-Silver mica can be sprinkled over the trees for a sparkly finish.
+Silver or gold mica can be sprinkled over the trees for a sparkly finish.

 The sample trees are very small but can be easily increased to a larger size.